rust-lang/compiler-team/content/working-groups/meta/rfc-drafts/compiler-team-contributors.md

   other similar bots.
 - Contributors are members of the organization so they can modify labels and be assigned to issues.
-- Contributors will be listed on the [compiler expert map](https://github.com/rust-lang/compiler-team/blob/9d8c387ddbd01ced14eaab480cddb00c2d723f36/experts/MAP.md), which lists folks who are familiar with each area of the compiler.
 - Contributors are listed on the rust-lang.org web page and invited to the Rust All Hands.